 For many years only one model of Geiger Kit was available - the GK-B5.
 Now other models are available; the GK-Plus a more advanced kit, and the GKmini a simpler and smaller kit.
 In addition there are two add-on kits that provide connection to the internet.
 Each has their own page and description available from the sidebar on the left.
 Below is a snapshot of each.

 (Click images to open them full screen.)

 There are more details and videos on the Geiger Kit - GK-B5 page.

 Geiger Kit GK-Plus

-The GK-Plus provides all the features of the GK-B5 with the Logging Shield (SD card, clock, GPS), plus a graphic display and larger processor.
+The GK-Plus provides all the features of the GK-B5 along with a graphic display, SD card, clock, GPS support, and a more powerful processor.

 This kit uses one surface mount part that is not too difficult to solder.
 The SD card, GPS module, and GM tube are not included.